 Joseph has had other kinds of major medical procedures, so he understands why people would be worried about trying a new procedure.
 For Joseph, living with pulmonary fibrosis means living with interstitial lung disease.
 However, after his treatment, living with his pulmonary condition changed completely.
-He’s glad he gave stem cell treatment a try.
+He’s glad he gave cellular therapy a try.
 As Joseph says, “I’m so glad I made the decision to do what I did.
 I feel fine.”

 Don says his life is better now, and he’s amazed at how well he can breathe.

-If you or someone you love is living with interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another type of chronic lung disease and would like to learn more about your stem cell treatment options, contact us at (800) 729-3065.
+If you or someone you love is living with interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another type of chronic lung disease and would like to learn more about your cellular therapy options, contact us at (800) 729-3065.